-There’s a unique magic to be found in the films you discover as a child.
-Whether it’s a fantastical voyage to a wondrous realm, an imagination sparking animated adventure, a formative first encounter with a favourite hero or fearsome villain, or perhaps a poignant coming-of-age tale that helps prepare us to take our first steps into a wider world, of one thing we can be certain — the movies we see when we’re kids stay with us for life.
-The best of them can even play a pivotal role in shaping who we are and how we see the world we live in.
+There’s a unique magic about the films you discover as a child.
+Whether it’s a fantastical voyage to a wondrous realm, an animated adventure that ignites the imagination, a formative first encounter with a favourite hero or feared villain, or perhaps a poignant coming-of-age tale that helps prepare us to take our first steps into a wider world, of one thing we can be certain — the movies we see when we’re kids stay with us for life.
+The very best of them can even go further, playing a pivotal role in shaping who we are and how we see the world we live in.
 But in an age where you don’t have to leave the house — or even the sofa — to lose yourself in the magic of moving pictures, it can be hard knowing where to begin when it comes to finding the films that will truly connect with the next generation of budding young film buffs.

 Thankfully, your cool aunt/uncle Empire is here to help.
 We’ve got down with the kids, reconnected with the child within, and spent A LOT of time on Netflix to bring you our hand-picked list of the 25 best kids' movies on the streamer.
 From modern classics to timeless family film favourites, stop-motion masterpieces to horizon-expanding anime, and stories that range from the supremely silly to the poignant and profound, we’d like to think there’s something here for everyone.
 So whether you are young, have younglings in your life, or are simply young at heart, read on and get ready to fill your watchlist with wall-to-wall bangers.